ManiOrgrim/Rikitake/README.md

 states.
 These triplets *should* be different, in order for the simulation to be meaningful.
 If the two initial states are equal Rikitake will not stop but it won't be able to calculate Lyapunov exponents (output Lyapunov exponent will be -∞).
-The user is free write its own *input_values.txt* file (a basic text editor is sufficient) and Rikitake will work perfectly, given the file follows the right layout.
+The user is free to write its own *input_values.txt* file (a simple text editor is enough) and Rikitake will work perfectly, given the file follows the right layout.

 **Note**: this file is explicitly searched by Rikitake with the exact name *input_values.txt*.
 Any other name will make the file invisible to the program.